William McGinnis

-William McGinnis, Ph.D. is a molecular biologist and professor of biology at the University of California San Diego.
-At UC San Diego he has also served as the Chairman of the Department of Biology from July 1998 - June 1999, as Associate Dean of the Division of Natural Sciences from July 1, 1999 - June 2000, and as Interim Dean of the newly established Division of Biological Sciences from July 1, 2000 - February 1, 2001.
-Dr. McGinnis was appointed Dean of the Divisional Biological Sciences on July 1, 2013.
+William McGinnis is an American molecular biologist who is a professor of biology at the University of California San Diego.
+At UC San Diego he has also served as the Chairman of the Department of Biology from July 1998 to June 1999, as Associate Dean of the Division of Natural Sciences from July 1, 1999 to June 2000, and as Interim Dean of the newly established Division of Biological Sciences from July 1, 2000 to February 1, 2001.
+McGinnis was appointed Dean of the Divisional Biological Sciences on July 1, 2013.

 He received his Ph.D. from UC Berkeley in 1982 and was a Jane Coffin Childs postdoctoral fellow at the University of Basel.
 From 1984 to 1995, he was on the faculty of Yale University.
 He received a Searle Scholar Award, a Presidential Young Investigator Award, and a Dreyfuss Teacher/Scholar Award.
-Dr. McGinnis was elected to the American Academy of Arts and Sciences in 2010, and the National Academy of Sciences in 2019.
+McGinnis was elected to the American Academy of Arts and Sciences in 2010, and the National Academy of Sciences in 2019.